adform/adform-tracking-android-sdk/README.md

 ![alt tag](screenshots/Screenshot 2014-10-03 12.24.14.png)

+### 1.1.
+Plugins

+Tracking SDK is also available on Unity platform.
+You can find documentation [here] (https://github.com/adform/adform-tracking-sdk-unity-plugin).

 ## 2. Setting up library dependencies

 * To add a library to the dependencies, first we need to specify repository location.
 This can be done by editing `build.gradle` file and by inserting snippet (specified below) right above the `android` configuration group.